 By Corollary \ref{coro:remainders}, we can therefore find $r \in H^{2k}(M) \cap H_0^1(M)$ such that $(\Delta - \lambda^2)(u + r) = 0$ and

 We can find similar remainders for the other Gaussian beams.
-Since the quasimodes are bounded in $L^4(M)$, Lemma \ref{lem:thirdlin} then yields
+Since the quasimodes are bounded in $L^4(M)$, Lemma \ref{lem:thirdlin} yields

 Each term in the integral is supported on $B_{\rho}(x)$ and we can therefore expand them locally.
-Each term in the integral then yields an oscillatory integral.
-The imaginary part of their phases is always the sum of the imaginary parts of $\phi$, $\tilde{\phi}$, $\psi$ and $\tilde{\psi}$.
+Each expansion yields an oscillatory integral.
+The imaginary part of their phase is always the sum of the imaginary parts of $\phi$, $\tilde{\phi}$, $\psi$ and $\tilde{\psi}$.
 It is therefore always nonnegative and vanishes only where the geodesics $\gamma$ and $\eta$ cross, which is at $x$.
 Only the first and last oscillatory integrals have a phase with a critical point at $x$.
-By non-stationary phase \cite[Theorem 7.7.1]{hormander1}, the other integrals are of order $O(\lambda^{-j})$ for all $j$ uniformly in $\mathcal{H}$.
+By non-stationary phase \cite[Theorem 7.7.1]{hormander1}, the other integrals are of order $O(\lambda^{-j})$ for any $j$ uniformly in $\mathcal{H}_{r, \theta_1, c_0}$.

 On the ball $B_{\rho}(x)$, let $(t, y)$ be Fermi coordinates adapted to the geodesic $\gamma$ with $x = (t_0, 0)$ and let $(s,z)$ be Fermi coordinates adapted to $\eta$ with $x = (s_0, 0)$.
 We can write the coordinates $(s, z)$ in terms of $(t,y)$ as $(s(t,y), z(t,y))$ such that $s(t_0,0) = s_0$ and $z(t_0, 0) = 0$.
 This allows us to view $\psi$ and $\tilde{\psi}$ as a function of $(t,y)$.